 If you are looking to design your database, and not explore an existing one.

-You can create an empty project and use AML to design it.
+You can create an empty project

 You can always add other sources from any kind after with the Azimutt multi-source feature.